rydmike/flex_seed_scheme/README.md

 hues, then seeding from them and also setting `primary`, `secondary` and `tertiary` to these color values is appropriate.

-### Customize Tones and Chroma
+## ColorScheme Generation Strategy

-In the above example, we used a predefined tone mapping and chroma setup called `FlexTones.vivid`.
-There are currently nine predefined configurations available:
+In the above example, we used a predefined tone mapping and chroma setup `ColorScheme` generation strategy called `FlexTones.vivid`.
+There are currently **eleven** predefined configurations available:

 * `FlexTones.material`, default and same as Flutter SDK M3 setup.
 * `FlexTones.soft`, softer and earthier tones than M3 FlexTones.material.